Maxenceee/UNO-in-Terminal/README.md

 # UNO in Terminal

-Simple python uno playable in a terminal
+Simple python UNO game playable in a terminal

-Coded for hightschool without OOP and stupid rules 😒
+Coded for hightschool without OOP and with stupid rules 😒